nms-scribe/cosmopoeia/idea.md

 [ ] AddRange::process_terrain_tiles_with_point_index and same in AddStrait -- Instead of processing separate queues in batches, I might be able to pass the next height_delta into the queue when I push the item on the queue.
 Then I can keep using the same queue, and can more easily add a queue_watcher.
 [ ] Come up with a better algorithm for AddStrait (see note in function)
     [ ] If I don't rethink AddStrait completely, I feel like the exp in AddStrait creates straits that are too deep.
 Since I'm not utilizing elevation_scale for these, the values may be off.
-[ ] In tiles::calculate_tile_neighbors, I can also get some additional data, which can be utilized elsewhere:
-     * figure out if a tile is on the edge of a map -- and use this in water_flow and precipitation to prevent just dumping everything on the edge.
-     * find neighbors on the other side of the map, if in sphere_mode.
-     * make all polar tiles neighbors, if in sphere mode.
-     * keep in mind there are two different options: the tile is on the edge of the map, but the map wraps around, or the tile is on the edge and the world continues beyond the map.
-We still need to know whether it's on the edge or not for some algorithms (such as dissolving/curvifying the coastline and other shapes), even if it's a wrap-around.
-We would also need to know whether a neighbor lay beyond the edge in some of those cases, because we don't want to dissolve across the edge of the map, or the map could render incorrectly in some projections.
-    [ ] If we have edges calculated in calculate_tile_neighbors, then water_fill should take note of that and take appropriate action so there aren't any weird lakes along the edges.
-    [ ] grouping::calculate_grouping -- I think knowing about edge tiles can help me solve a corner case in calculating whether an island is a lake_island or a continent if there are no oceans.
-    [ ] Coastlines, and possibly some other thematic curvifications can extend over the edge of the map when curved.
-If I have knowledge of whether a tile is an edge tile, and where that edge is, then I can stop the curve at the points that are on the edge.
+[ ] A few "tectonic" patterns for terrain processing tasks: "Colliding Plates", "Mid-Ocean Ridge", "Transform Fault" I could get as far as generating plates, but I'm not sure I need that.
 [ ] Consider moving the stuff for the grouping algorithm into calculate_coastline (which is also spreading through the tiles) and fill_lakes (which it would be simple to change grouping to lake, but I'm not sure about island_lake).
 [ ] Certain culture types, such as Nomadic, shouldn't generate towns, or at least generate fewer towns.
 [ ] Consider allowing the Point, Delaunay and Voronoi generators to have a reference to the progressbar instance to update progress.
 This comes up because of the one part where the DelauneyGenerator has to pass an empty progress observer to the start method if not started ahead of time.
 [ ] Look at smoothing algorithm and figure out what that fr property is supposed to be doing.
 If anything, replace with a real smoothing algorithm that just uses a weighted average.
-[ ] apply_biomes: figure out if I'm using appropriate criteria to make a wetland.
-[ ] generate_precipitation: MAX_PASSABLE_ELEVATION doesn't seem right.
-Instead, the elevation change should drop the precipitation, not the elevation itself. (i.e. if we go from 60 to 85 it will drop more precipitation than 84 to 85)
-[ ] generate_precipitation: why shouldn't there be humidity change across the permafrost.
-If anything, it should drop a bunch of water on the edges.
-These might be the start of glaciers.
-[ ] generate_precipitation: shouldn't the evaporation be a multiplier, not an addition?
-And shouldn't it depend on temperature?
 [ ] grouping::calculate_grouping -- continent/island/isle threshold should depend on the size of the map, not the tile count.
 [ ] naming.rs -- there are a bunch of patterns which are removed that should be dependent on the language.
 Figure out how to make this better.
 [ ] MarkovGenerator::calculate_chain -- should use the chars directly for iterating through the name, instead of collecting into a vec of chars.
 [ ] PointGenerator -- Why does START_Y have to start with 1, but START_X can start with 0?
-[ ] terrain::Invert -- the algorithm is a little slow, but also it's not a true invert, which would involve actually moving the geometry of the tiles (but that's not available in the terrain processing toolkit)
+[ ] terrain::Invert -- the algorithm is a little slow, but also it's not a true invert, which would involve actually moving the geometry of the tiles (but that's not available in the terrain processing toolkit, I would have to add that)
 [ ] After curving, towns which are along the coastline will sometimes be in the ocean.
 May need to deal with that.
 [ ] Technically, since lakes have an inset, it should be possible to have population on a lake tile, along the coast.
 But, if a town is set there, it has to be placed outside of the lake.
 [ ] There's a double link that needs to be maintained with towns: the town has a tile_id, and the tiles have a town_id.
 If towns are randomly regenerated, I'm not sure if the old town_ids in the tiles are then cleared out.